 History at Key stage 3 introduces students to the key skills that they will need to succeed in the subject at GCSE and enables them to explore a wide range of History from around the world.
 Students are encouraged to challenge accepted views of the past by using evidence to support their views and by carefully researching their work.
 Through their investigations they try to make sense of contemporary events by putting them in the context of History.

-The Edexcel GCSE in History B (Schools History Project) has 5 units that develop the skills that have already been acquired at Key Stage 3.
+The Edexcel GCSE in History course offered to students studying for a GCSE in this subject area has 5 units that develop the skills that have already been acquired at Key Stage 3.
 These include analysis, interpretation of evidence, extended writing, research and investigation

 The topics studied are:

 - Medicine through Time (1250 to present day) This is a thematic study of the History of Medicine in Britain

 - The British Sector of the Western Front 1914 – 1918: injuries, treatments and the Trenches.
 This is an enquiry which develops evidence skills to find out about treatment of soldiers on the Western Front.

 This is a study in depth of America and includes such topics as the Plains Indians, early settlers, cowboys and cattlemen and the problems of Law and Order in the West.

 - Early Elizabethan England 1558 – 1588